 Parliament’s intervention comes amid a judicial divide over the matter.
 A January ruling issued by the Supreme Administrative Court (SAC) asserted Egyptian sovereignty over the islands.
 In April, the Court of Urgent Matters ruled against the SAC’s earlier decision, deeming it invalid.

-Member of Parliament Salah Hasaballah, from the state-aligned Alliance to Support Egypt coalition, proposed the criminal procedures bill, which includes amendments to the Criminal Code, the anti-terrorism law and Court of Cassation appeals procedures on Monday.
+Member of Parliament Salah Hasaballah, from the state-aligned Alliance to Support Egypt coalition, proposed the criminal procedure bill, which includes amendments to the Penal Code, the anti-terrorism law and Court of Cassation appeals procedures on Monday.

 Parliament’s legislative and constitutional affairs committee approved the bill and prepared a report detailing its legal opinion within the same day.
 The draft law was subsequently approved in the general assembly and sent to the State Council for legal review.